ixy05/esp-gate/README.md

 Any reed switch will work.
 Must be closed when gate is closed.
 Not required as code can be altered.

 # Static IP
  Set a static IP address for your esp8266.
-Differes from router to router so it will not be discussed in this guide.
+Differs from router to router so it will not be discussed in this guide.

  # Gate
  Must have a trigger pin that is able to be triggered using a relay.